 Tip #5: Understand All of Your Financing Options

 Whether you're buying, refinancing, or improving, KeyBank can offer a home lending solution that is perfect for you.
 Keep in mind that spring is the most popular time of year for home buying and renovations thanks to the warmer weather.
 When it comes to financing these renovations, be sure that you have a solid understanding of your options.
 Consider scheduling an appointment with an expert that can help find the perfect match for you and your situation.

 - Home Equity Line of Credit: This comes with a variable rate with the ability to lock in fixed-rate options to avoid rising interest rates.
-In some cases, you can borrow up to 100 percent of your home's equity so you can withdraw money whenever you need it, pay it off, and use it again.
+You can withdraw money whenever you need it, pay it off, and use it again.
 However, keep in mind that you'll have to pay interest on whatever you withdraw.

 - Home Equity Loan: This is a fixed-rate loan with a set principal and interest amounts that make it easy to fit the payments into your budget.

 - Home Improvement Loan: If equity isn't an option for you, or you don't want to tap into it, this is a loan that doesn't require any collateral.